-What is externalizing behavior
+What is Externalizing Behavior

-Behavioral problems in childhood and adolescence can be categorized into being externalizing behavior or internalizing behavior.
-Externalizing behavior is behavior directed outwardly toward others or the social environment.
+Behavioral problems in childhood and adolescence can be categorized into externalizing behavior or internalizing behavior.
+Externalizing behavior is problem behavior directed outwardly toward others or the social environment.
 It is characterized as an under-controlled and out-directed mode of responding1.

 Why are behavioral issues problematic

-If aggressive children exhibit persistent high levels of externalizing issues, they are at a high risk of developing bullying, lying, and fighting in childhood, as well as more serious behaviors, such as cruel animal treatment, vandalism, and aggressive criminal behavior in adolescence.
+If aggressive children exhibit persistently high levels of externalizing issues, they are at a high risk of developing bullying, lying, and fighting in childhood, as well as more serious behaviors, such as cruel animal treatment, vandalism, and aggressive criminal behavior in adolescence.

 Social behavior problems can also start during early adolescence for some youth.
-This is usually the result of association with deviant peers.
+This is usually the result of an association with deviant peers.

 High levels of externalizing problems are often accompanied by high levels of internalizing mental health problems.
 Many conduct problems are associated with failures in social situations that, in turn, lead to anxious children with depressive symptoms5.